 How I’m going to consistently publish content

-My realistic goal is to publish 3 posts per month and my stretch goal is to publish 6-8 posts per month.
+A realistic goal for me would be to publish 2-3 posts per month and my stretch goal is to publish 4-5 posts per month.

 I set realistic and stretch goals because they help keep me accountable and allow me to challenge myself at the same time.

 I typically write long blog posts.
-I also have other blogs and I’m a freelance writer, so I wanted to take those things into consideration when setting realistic goals.
+I also have 3 other blogs and I’m a freelance writer, so I want to take those things into consideration when setting realistic goals.

 I believe my stretch goal would allow me to easily position Productive Mompreneur as the “go to blog” for my audience.
 There may be a couple months where I reach my stretch goals, but I won’t be mad at myself if I don’t.